noizu-labs/.github/profile/README.md

 [noizu-labs/StreamingJsonParser](https://github.com/noizu-labs/StreamingJsonParser)
 @tags `Embedded C`

-Written to deal with a embedded solution unable to parse/store inbound weather forecast data fast enough to avoid watch dog triggers, http lib overflows, and other issues.
+Written to deal with an embedded solution unable to parse/store inbound weather forecast data fast enough to avoid watch dog triggers, http lib overflows, and other issues.
 This embedded c streaming parser workers in conjunction with my trie_gen library to tokeninze input on the fly (Byte by Byte) allowing the library writter to watch for specific keys, extract their value and store into their target data structure.